nickoppen/passing/README.md

 This is a short project to check out two things:

-- A simple profiling mechanism, and
+- A simple profiling mechanism using e_ctimers from within the kernel (ignoring load times),
+- basic coprthr synchronisation and
-- A couple of ways of passing data between cores.
+- A couple of ways of passing data between cores using direct memory writes and mpi messages.

-I'm currently updating this little test to check out the performance of data passing using MPI.
+This is currently a work in progress so don't expect anything to work.

 To see the original files unaltered please refer to the blog10files branch.